Latest BCI Score

 Learn more about the 8 factors of workplace engagement here

 At least 40% of senior managers are women

-Companies offering a minimum of 26 days annual leave to all employees
+Companies offering a minimum of 26 days annual leave to all employees after one year

 Companies offering either free gym/ sports facilities or subsidised gym membership for all employees